earlephilhower/bearssl-esp8266/README.txt

 # Installation

-As of version 0.1, BearSSL is a simple static library.
-Most of the process is rather manual and old-style, and there is no installer (this will be added in a later version, in particular when all the man pages for BearSSL functions are written).

- 1. Have a look at the top of the `Makefile`.
-There you can configure the command names and flags for invoking the C compiler, linker, and static library archiver.

- 2. There are a few configurable switches in `src/config.h`.
-These switches relate to compile-time options, e.g. support of a system-provided random source.
-On usual platforms (e.g. Linux or OS X), auto-detection should work, but you can always override things with `config.h`.

- 3. Type `make`.
-This should produce the static library (`libbearssl.a`), the test executables (`testcrypto`, `testspeed` and `testx509`), and the command-line debug tool (`brssl`).
-You might want to run the tests:
+Right now, BearSSL is a simple library, along with a few test and debug command-line tools.
+There is no installer yet.
+The library _can_ be compiled as a shared library on some systems, but since the binary API is not fully stabilised, this is not a very good idea to do that right now.

+To compile the code, just type `make`.
+This will try to use sane "default" values.
+On a Windows system with Visual Studio, run a console with the environment initialised for a specific version of the C compiler, and type `nmake`.

+To override the default settings, create a custom configuration file in the `conf` directory, and invoke `make` (or `nmake`) with an explicit `CONF=` parameter.
+For instance, to use the provided `samd20.mk` configuration file (that targets cross-compilation for an Atmel board that features a Cortex-M0+ CPU), type:

+    make CONF=samd20

+The `conf/samd20.mk` file includes the `Unix.mk` file and then overrides some of the parameters, including the destination directory.
+Any custom configuration can be made the same way.

+Some compile-time options can be set through macros, either on the compiler command-line, or in the `src/config.h` file.
+See the comments in that file.
+Some settings are autodetected but they can still be explicitly overridden.

+When compilation is done, the library (static and DLL, when appropriate) and the command-line tools can be found in the designated build directory (by default named `build`).
+The public headers (to be used by applications linked against BearSSL) are in the `inc/` directory.

+To run the tests:

   - `testcrypto all` runs the cryptographic tests (test vectors on all implemented cryptogaphic functions).
 It can be slow.
+You can also run a selection of the tests by providing their names (run `testcrypto` without any parameter to see the available names).

   - `testspeed all` runs a number of performance benchmarks, there again on cryptographic functions.
 It gives a taste of how things go on the current platform.
+As for `testcrypto`, specific named benchmarks can be executed.

   - `testx509` runs X.509 validation tests.
 The test certificates are all in `test/x509/`.

- 4. The `brssl` command-line tool is a stand-alone binary.
+The `brssl` command-line tool produced in the build directory is a stand-alone binary.
 It can exercise some of the functionalities of BearSSL, in particular running a test SSL client or server.
 It is not meant for production purposes (e.g. the SSL client has a mode where it disregards the inability to validate the server's certificate, which is inherently unsafe, but convenient for debug).

- 5. Using the library means writing some application code that invokes it, and linking with the static library.
+**Using the library** means writing some application code that invokes it, and linking with the static library.
 The header files are all in the `inc` directory; copy them wherever makes sense (e.g. in the `/usr/local/include` directory).
 The library itself (`libbearssl.a`) is what you link against.

 Alternatively, you may want to copy the source files directly into your own application code.
 This will make integrating ulterior versions of BearSSL more difficult.
 If you still want to go down that road, then simply copy all the `*.h` and `*.c` files from the `src` and `inc` directories into your application source code.
 In the BearSSL source archive, the source files are segregated into various sub-directories, but this is for my convenience only.
 There is no technical requirement for that, and all files can be dumped together in a simple directory.

 Dependencies are simple and systematic:

   - Each `*.c` file includes `inner.h`
   - `inner.h` includes `config.h` and `bearssl.h`
   - `bearssl.h` includes the other `bearssl_*.h`

 # Versioning